 - Canary Wharf development, negotiating construction documentation with trade contractors, agreements for lease, fit-out works for various towers (BP1 Barclays Tower, BP2- BP4, HQ2, HQ3 Cabot Hall and DS7).

-Nicholas is a Visiting Professor and an Executive Committee Member at the Centre of Construction Law, King’s College, London, and an assessor for the Commercial Management MSc at UMIST.
-Nicholas regularly lectures at King’s College London, for ICC, DRBF, IBC at their summer school at Cambridge University, ICE, RICS, UMIST and CEDR, together with a variety of in-house and ad hoc lectures.
+Nicholas is a Visiting Professor and an Executive Committee Member at the Centre of Construction Law, King’s College London.
+Nicholas regularly lectures at King’s College London, and for the ICC, DRBF, FIDIC, IBC at their summer school at Cambridge University, ICE, RICS, UMIST and CEDR, together with a variety of in-house and ad hoc lectures.
 Videos include Einstein Network and Mediationfirst, and he has made a live radio appearance on BBC Southern Radio.
-Nicholas chaired IBC First Construction Law Web Congress.
+Nicholas chaired IBC’s First Construction Law Web Congress.
+Currently he chairs the new FIDIC & King’s College London intensive summer school.

 Nicholas was also lead author of Mediating Construction Disputes: An Evaluation of Existing Practice (2010) which received a CEDR award for excellence.
 The Rt.
 Hon.
 Lord Woolf commented in the House of Lords in January 2010 that: “Mediation is no longer a novelty in the UK. … Commendably, a solicitor, Nicholas Gould, has now with the assistance of a team of supporters completed research for King’s College London … As I would expect, the survey showed that the process led to a saving of time and cost in a significant number of cases.
 I warmly congratulate Mr Gould and his team on the empirical data that they have assembled.”